-We have an incredible ability to use our imagination and to create the future with our vision.
+Here is one of my important persuasion techniques.
+We have an incredible ability to use our imagination and vision to create the future.
 Loss, defeat, and pain cause many people to succumb to mediocrity in their lives and in their business.
-If I believed I could create the future with my imagination and my action, then why would I ever hesitate to enroll a client?
+I know I could create the future with my imagination and my action.
+Why then would I ever hesitate to enroll a client?

-When it comes to learning this persuasion technique, here’s the key: your imagination isn’t enough.
-You need to activate the imagination of your client so you can create the future together.
+When it comes to learning this persuasive technique, here’s the key: your imagination isn’t enough.
+You need to appeal to and activate the imagination of your client so you can create the future together.

 The Create Question

 An ultimate guide coming your way!
 7 steps for you to earn your clients’ trust: https://t.co/s1zxCOXXCD

 Help your clients tap into their imagination and see the future.
 I have a good question you can use in a networking meeting or an enrollment conversation.
 It goes like this: “If you could create the future any way you want it, what would the next year look like?”